 I am Lecturer in the Anthropology of Development, currently working on an ESRC funded project on digital refugee livelihoods (here).
 Previsously, I spent two years on a Teaching Fellowship, during which I convened the courses Social Development and The Anthropology of Displacement and Migration.

-I was a Visiting Scholar at the Oxford Internet Institute in 2019 and before that at the Weatherhead Center for International Affairs, Harvard University, as part of the Research Cluster on Comparative Inequality and Inclusion.
+I was a Postdoctoral Visiting Fellow at the Oxford Internet Institute in 2019 and before that, a Visiting Fellow at the Weatherhead Center for International Affairs, Harvard University, as part of the Research Cluster on Comparative Inequality and Inclusion.

 An earlier postdoctoral project at the University of Edinburgh explored the role of labour mobility in contexts of extreme inequality and political conflict.
 I was especially interested in the impact of labour migration on the socio-economic development in Palestinians' home areas in the West Bank.
 The project ran for one year and was funded by the ESRC Global Challenges Research Fund (GCRF).